chrisgervang/resume/README.md

 ###2014 | Cohort member of Stanford University CEO Accelerator, Focus.vc
 - Enrolled in 4-month program instructing on how to effectively run a business.
 Focused on patent law, financials, budgeting, fundraising, pitching, co-founder relationship development and team building
 - Presented a live demo and pitch for Clyde Home Automation to a room full of leading Bay Area venture capital investors

-###2014 | 1st Developer Ambassador for SmartThings
-Responsible for representing SmartThings, a home automation hardware company, at developer events, including CodeDay Silicon Valley 2014
-- Taught hardware workshops, and mentored students throughout the event
-- Expand the SmartThings Ambassador Program by recruiting other talented and passionate hardware hackers

 ###Achievements
 Won 3 national software/hardware competitions